Wondering how you’re going to get that project done? First, you need to define a workflow process. Read below to learn how.

 So some of the things we wanna look at are defining what the processes, workflows, and systems look like, best practices, checklist, what questions do we need to be asking, what partners do we need to have on board, and what does our leadership team need to look like.
 But today, in today’s whiteboard session, I wanna focus on the workflow.

 So let’s talk about how we define one.
-So this is at a very high level, but the three main steps are first of all, create a workflow diagram.
+So this is at a very high level, but the three main steps are, first of all, to create a workflow diagram.
 So it’s literally a diagram of how that work passes from one person to another, or from one group to another.
 And, of course, you can imagine that can get at a very detailed level.
 But the important thing to remember is to involve the people who are doing the work so it’s realistic.

-And then second of all, once you get the diagram completed you want to socialize that with the entire team and make sure there’s buy-in, make sure there’s no gaps, and make sure, again, it’s realistic.
+And then second of all, once you get the diagram completed you want to socialize that with the entire team and make sure there’s buy-in, make sure there are no gaps, and make sure, again, it’s realistic.
 You want everyone to sign off on the process and adopt it and implement it across the project or initiative.

 We also want…you can see how important project management tools are.
 And with that by using the tools we wanna automate as much as possible.
 So, therefore, the people doing the work can do what they do best and that’s the work.
-And then…so what’s the benefits of all of this?
-It really improves productivity, it reduces errors, it removes stress and keeps things consistent among the initiative or the project.
+And then…so what’re the benefits of all of this?
+It really improves productivity, reduces errors, removes stress and keeps things consistent among the initiative or the project.